 The unit is designed to build upon previously acquired transferable skills which can be best developed through application to an issue or issues identified by the learner in relation to an organisation or organisations.
 This approach will facilitate the contextualisation of the knowledge and skills from the group award and promote the importance and understanding of integration of the knowledge of business topics and concepts and the development of transferable skills including planning, organisation, time management, research techniques, problem solving, evaluation and presentation.
-Using this approach learners will be able to develop their knowledge and understanding of the key business competencies and will be provided the opportunity to apply innovative and creative approaches to issues pertinent to their chosen business of the organisation.
+Using this approach learners will be able to develop their knowledge and understanding of the key business competencies and will be provided the opportunity to apply innovative and creative approaches to issues pertinent to their chosen business environment.
+The issue must involve meeting the needs of internal and/or external customers of the organisation.
 It is anticipated that opportunities to integrate content from the specified contributing units will promote greater knowledge and understanding of the interdependency of business topics and concepts.
 It is recommended that preparation for the investigation primarily takes the form of learner/tutor discussions and learner led research and development.